 Using SmartyAds DSP, an advertiser can generate custom statistics considering Impressions, Conversions, eCPM, or ad Spend for a specified period, grouping by Campaign, Creative, Country, OS, Domain, Publisher ID, etc., and instantly obtain results.

-Keeping in mind your desired KPI, where one of the most strategically important indicator is the cost per click, sort the domains in the list according to the amount of ad spending.
+Keeping in mind your desired KPI, where one of the most strategically important indicators is the cost per click, sort the domains in the list according to the amount of ad spending.

-For your ad buying optimization work with these 80% sorting them according to cost per click for CPA rates subsequently blocking most costly and ineffective 20% from your ad campaign applying the blacklists.
+For your ad buying optimization, work with this 80% sorting them according to cost per click for CPA rates, subsequently blocking the most costly and ineffective 20% from your ad campaign by applying the blacklists.

 Such media buying optimization may seem radical, but with a flow of time, it will help to find out which domains are not working for your campaigns at all and which underperform only in certain ones.

 The alternative way is to define the domains that draw the most ad spend and meet or exceed the desired KPI at the same time.
-The good decision that an advertiser can take towards such domains is to raise the bid for such sites in the ad campaign settings.
+The good decision that an advertiser can make towards such domains is to raise the bid for such sites in the ad campaign settings.

-It is important to know how to look at the ad optimization from different angles, this way, for instance, some domains or sites can rank very well from the point of impressions and user clicks but have strikingly low engagement rates.
+It is important to know how to look at ad optimization from different angles; this way, for instance, some domains or sites can rank very well from the point of impressions and user clicks but have strikingly low engagement rates.

-This situation comes out as a result of targeting the wrong audience or in case of missing or confusing call to action, it also happens when the users don't understand how and where to order so the problem can be in the poor advertiser's website usability.
+This situation comes as a result of targeting the wrong audience or in case of missing or confusing call to action.
+It also happens when the users don't understand how and where to order, so the problem can be in the poor advertiser's website usability.

 How to optimize ad budget with white and blacklisting

 As we already found out, blacklists are not only intended for avoiding fraudulent traffic.
-They are irreplaceable for the advertisers planning to maximize ad campaign results as they help to cut out the domains serving impressions on which has proved to be systematically ineffective practice.
+They are irreplaceable for advertisers planning to maximize ad campaign results as they help to cut out the domains serving impressions, which has proved to be a systematically ineffective practice.